Nar Nar Goon railway station

-Nar Nar Goon railway station is located on the Gippsland line in Victoria, Australia.
-It serves the town of Nar Nar Goon, and it opened on 1 April 1881.
+Nar Nar Goon railway station is a regional railway station on the Gippsland line, part of the Victorian railway network.
+It serves the town of Nar Nar Goon, in Victoria, Australia.
+Nar Nar Goon station is a ground level unstaffed station, featuring an island platform.
+It opened on 1 April 1881.

+History

 In 1953, the line between Nar Nar Goon and Tynong was duplicated.
 In 1954, the line to Pakenham was duplicated, electrification of the line between Pakenham and Warragul occurred, and a signal panel was provided.
 In 1958, the present island platform was provided.

-In 1993, siding "A" was abolished, as was a crossover and the Up end connection to the former goods yard, with No.2 road baulked at the Down end of the Koo Wee Rup Road level crossing.
+In 1993, siding "A" was abolished, as was a crossover and the up end connection to the former goods yard, with No.2 road baulked at the down end of the Koo Wee Rup Road level crossing.
 In 1996, No.3 road was abolished, and No.2 road was shortened in length.
 In 1999, all remaining points were removed.

 In 1998, electrified services between Pakenham and Warragul ceased, with de-electrification between those stations occurring in 2001.

 On 28 April 2006, the signal panel at the station was abolished.